-It is therefore advisable to get a foreign-acquired education credential be assessed and submitted to increase points and improve ranking.
+It is therefore advisable to get a foreign-acquired education credential to be assessed and submitted to increase points and improve ranking.
 There are two ways to do this:

-- If applicant went to school in Canada, he or she can get points for a certificate, diploma or degree from a Canadian secondary (high school) or post-secondary school
+- If an applicant went to school in Canada, he or she can get points for a certificate, diploma or degree from a Canadian secondary (high school) or post-secondary school

 - a completed foreign diploma, degree, or trade or apprenticeship credential issued for completing a program of study or training at a recognized educational or training institution, and

 - an Educational Credential Assessment report from an approved agency showing that the education background is equal to a completed certificate, diploma or degree from a Canadian secondary (high school) or post-secondary school.